Pyrdacor/wsc/README.md

 ### Data format

-Note that the tree data always starts on a full byte boundary!
+Note that the whole tree data section always starts on a full byte boundary!

 #### RLE encoded data